-1. Superoxide Dismutase (SOD)

-- Conversion of superoxide anion to hydrogen peroxide and O2 by superoxide dismutase (SOD) is often called the primary defence against oxidative stress because superoxide is such a strong initiator of chain reactions. - Superoxide dismutase utilizes different positively charged metal ions (copper and zinc and manganese) to neutralize the negatively charged superoxide radical. - (Oxidative stress occurs when the rate of ROS and RNOS production overbalances the rate of their removal by cellular defence mechanisms)
+- 1. Superoxide Dismutase (SOD) - Found in different parts inside cells like nucleus and mitochondria and also found extracellularly. - Function: conversion of superoxide anion to hydrogen peroxide and O2 which is often called the primary defence against oxidative stress. - Superoxide dismutase utilizes different positively charged metal ions (copper and zinc and manganese) to neutralize the negatively charged superoxide radical. - (Oxidative stress occurs when the rate of ROS and RNOS production overbalances the rate of their removal by cellular defence mechanisms)

-2. Catalase
+• 2.
+Catalase